5 things to know about how GPS trackers actually work

 The Global Positioning System (GPS) is a satellite-based navigation system of about 30 satellites encircling the Earth that was originally designed for military use.
 These satellites are constantly blasting our little planet with signals.

 GPS location tracking works via a process known as triangulation.
 Remember geometry class?
-It’s finally paying off.
+Turns out it's finally paying off.

 Is that making sense?

 In other words, the satellites are able to determine exactly where you are at all times by judging how long it takes for the signals to reach your device from the satellite.
-It’s a bit unsettling, isn’t it?
-GPS satellites are watching you!
+A little unsettling when you think about it — GPS satellites are watching you!

 Read on to learn the science behind how the GPS network works.
 This is going to be fun!